On scaling limits of random trees and maps with a prescribed degree sequence: Introduction

-For every integer $n \ge 1$, we are given an integer $\varrho_n \ge 1$ and a sequence $(d_n(k))_{k \ge 1}$ of non-negative integers such that $\sum_{k \ge 1} d_n(k) = n$ and we let $\Mn$ denote the set of all those rooted bipartite maps with boundary-length $2 \varrho_n$ (the face to the right of the root-edge is the external face) and $n$ inner faces, amongst which exactly $d_n(k)$ have degree $2k$ for every $k \ge 1$; see Figure~\ref{fig:exemple_carte} for an example.
+These works raise then the question of the universality of the limits which should not depend too much on the details of the discrete models.
+The present work proposes an answer by considering a more general model that we now introduce.
+For every integer $n \ge 1$, let us give ourselves an integer $\varrho_n \ge 1$ and a sequence $(d_n(k))_{k \ge 1}$ of nonnegative integers such that $\sum_{k \ge 1} d_n(k) = n$ and $d_n(1) < n$ to avoid trivialities; then let $\Mn$ denote the set of all (rooted planar bipartite) maps with perimeter $2 \varrho_n$ and $n$ inner faces, amongst which exactly $d_n(k)$ have degree $2k$ for every $k \ge 1$.
 A key quantity in this work is

-which is a sort of global variance term.
-We sample $\mn$ uniformly at random in $\Mn$ and consider its asymptotic behaviour as $n \to \infty$.
-A particular, well-studied case of such random maps are so-called random \emph{quadrangulations} and more generally \emph{$2q$-angulations}, with any $q \ge 2$ fixed, where all faces have degree $2q$, which corresponds to our model in which $d_n(q) = n$ so $\sigma_n^2 = q (q-1) n$.
-Another well-studied model is that of \emph{Boltzmann planar maps} introduced by Marckert \& Miermont~\cite{Marckert-Miermont:Invariance_principles_for_random_bipartite_planar_maps}, which can be seen as a mixture of our model in which the face-degrees $d_n$ are random and then one samples $\mn$ conditionally given $d_n$.